 A top complaint from audience members is that many presenters put too much emphasis on PowerPoint and technology while neglecting the message and interaction with participants.
 One way to deliver more effective presentations that improve your connection to your audience is to add a presentation remote control to your presentation tools.

 Why would one more piece of technology actually switch your focus from PowerPoint to your audience?
 Have you been distracted (or bored) as a presenter stopped the flow of their talk to pace back to the laptop to change to another slide or as they waited for a partner to move to the next slide?
-This is one of the 6 reasons why you need a remote for your PowerPoint presentations:
+This is one of the 6 reasons why you need a remote for your in-person PowerPoint presentations: